IvanSafonov/fanctl/README.md

 ## 🌡️ Hwmon sensors

-It should work on every device but you need to find sensor name and label.
+It should work on every device, but you need to find sensor name and label.

 ```bash
 tail -n 1 $(ls /sys/class/hwmon/hwmon*/{name,temp*_label,temp*_input} | sort)